ADC

 Note:

-In the following method descriptions, client and server are generals terms for an HTTP/2 connection.
+In the following method descriptions, client and server are general terms for an HTTP/2 connection.
 For example, for a load balancing setup of a Citrix ADC appliance using HTTP/2, the Citrix ADC appliance acts as a server on the client side and acts as a client to the server side.

 • Direct HTTP/2.
 A client directly starts communicating to a server in HTTP/2 instead of using the HTTP/2 upgrade method.
 If the server does not support HTTP/2 or is not configured to directly accept HTTP/2 requests, it drops the HTTP/2 packets from the client.
 This method is helpful if the admin of the client device already knows that the server supports HTTP/2.